Skrewtape/tom/CONTRIBUTING.md

 * When people look at rankings, they will be looking at a subset (i.e. a single division, a single machine, a single player).
 * Write operations are far more expensive than query operations.

 The downside is that we get this great performance through extremely ugly sql queries.
-These queries have been documented in thier files (in back/app/routes/results.py and back/app/routes/finals.py) - please review the comments if you want to see how the queries work.
+These queries have been documented in the [sql queries README](back/app/routes/SQL_QUERIES.md) - please it if you want to see how the queries work.

 #Backend : Routes